ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:codeblock: .codeblock}
+{:screen: .screen}
+{:tip: .tip}
+{:pre: .pre}

 # iOS Mobile Application with Push and Analytics

 Learn how easy it is to quickly create an iOS Swift application with high-value mobile services - Push Notifications and Mobile Analytics on IBM Cloud.

 This solution walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, Importing the code to Xcode and then further enhance the application.